Ponsoda/portfolio/README.md

 # Portfolio

-This is my personal porfolio where I want people to have extra knowledge about myself.
+This is my personal porfolio, where people can found an extra knowledge about myself.

 Currently is under constructionm but you can check it anyway https://ponsoda.github.io/portfolio/